 Felicity Huffman to plead guilty in college admissions scam

-BOSTON (AP) - Actress Felicity Huffman is set to plead guilty to participating in the sweeping college admissions bribery scheme.
+SAN FRANCISCO (AP) - Actress Felicity Huffman has agreed to plead guilty in the college admissions cheating scandal.

-The "Desperate Housewives" star is scheduled to appear Monday in Boston federal court.
-Huffman was among 50 people charged in March in what authorities have called the largest college admissions cheating scandal ever prosecuted in the U.S.
+Huffman was among 50 people charged in what authorities have described as the biggest college admissions scam ever prosecuted by the U.S. Justice Department.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

 Power outages caused by Friday's early morning storm affect BR schools